 Will loan devices be available?

 A College owned device will be made available to students should their device be unavailable due to repairs.
-Loans are provided to students irrespective of how or where families obtained their device.
-Loan devices will be clearly labelled as College property and the loan time will be restricted to a maximum of two weeks.
+Loans are provided to students irrespective of how or where families purchased their device.
+Loan devices will be clearly labelled as Oakhill College property and the loan time will be restricted to a maximum of two weeks.
 There will be no charge for this loan.
 With that said, loan laptops will NOT be issued to students who have forgotten to bring their laptop to school.

 4. Using the device

-Will the school provide Wi-Fi?
+Will the College provide Wi-Fi?

 Yes.
-Whilst the school is open, your son/daughter will be able to connect to the internet through the College Wi-Fi service when they are on College premises.
+Whilst the College is open, your son/daughter will be able to connect to the internet through the College Wi-Fi service when they are on College premises.
 Students choosing to stay at school after normal hours for study or homework help will be able to remain online.

 Will there be web-filtering at Oakhill?